src-d/guide/talent/career_development.md

 Engineers (II) are expected to work autonomously on most tasks, create projects from scratch and be involved actively in design of new features.

+#### Engineer III

+Engineers (III) are expected to work autonomously on any tasks, as well he is expected to be able to mentor other team members in small/mid tasks.

 #### Senior Engineer I

 Senior Engineers (I) should be able to lead the design of full features, create